dfranx/SHADERed/README.md

  - shader & theme "store"
    - a place where you can upload your shaders or themes and see other peoples creations
  - "Export as DirectX/OpenGL application" option (.cpp file)
- -  compute and tesselation shaders
+ - compute shaders
  - render your shader to a video file
  - buffers read from file or built using in-app buffer editor
+ - magnifier tool
- - magnifier tool & pixel inspector
+ - pixel inspector
  - debugger